rust-lang/rust/rfc.md

 autoindentation or joining lines.
 IDE also must be able to produce partial parse trees when some input is missing or invalid.

-Currently rustc uses the AST approach, which preserves the source code information to some extent by storing spans in the AST.
+Currently rustc uses the AST approach, and preserves some of the source code information in the form of spans in the AST.

 # Guide-level explanation